After an affair is discovered, in most cases a metamorphosis begins for the unfaithful spouse.

 - Desire to reconnect, rebuild and re-commit

-Phase Five: The ‘Every Thing is Just Peachy’ Phase – In this phase, the ex-cheater is feeling good about things.
+Phase Five: The ‘Every Thing is Just Peachy’ Phase – In this phase after an affair is discovered, the ex-cheater is feeling good about things.
 Trust has been rebuilt to some extent, the relationship seems to be going great and the future of the marriage is very promising.
 It’s important not to get lazy though.
 Here’s what to expect:

 - Continued personal improvement/development